 As the province has, again, begun easing the restrictions necessary for the prevention of the spread of COVID, we look forward to being able to welcome you inside our clinic again soon.
 There have been many changes in public health restrictions over the past 2 years and we have chosen to remain curbside until now to keep everyone safe and our clinic open.
 The typical clinic operations at NVEC are very different than at your regular veterinarian.
 A typical visit to your veterinarian is scheduled for a specific time, where they can control the client traffic in the building, and where you are often in and out very quickly, with short wait times.
 It is easier to plan for a safe and controlled reopening in this type of environment.
 However, the nature of an ER environment is unpredictable and less easy to control.
 During ‘normal’ operations, on a busy weekend, there would often be 15-20 clients in the building at a time, either waiting in exam rooms or often in open public areas, usually for several hours at a time.
 There would also be up to 10-12 team members in the hospital at the same time.
 Obviously, planning a safe reopening for this environment is more complex to do in safe and controlled manner consistent with infection prevention best practices.

-Given the recent surge in COVID cases, we have delayed our planned re-opening for the beginning of April until such time as it is safe for us to re-open without creating unnecessary risk to our team.
-We are remaining cautious in our approach for the protection of our team and to protect our ability to be open to provide service.
-We plan to start with limiting the total number of clients in the building at any one time to a maximum of 4.
-At this time (and likely for several weeks after we begin to ‘re-open’), in order to come inside the building, every client will be required to complete a pre-screening questionnaire with our team, to wear an appropriate mask, and to practice social distancing from our team and other clients.
+We are happy to begin permitting a limited number of clients in the building, starting Monday, May 30th, after 9 AM.
+We are remaining cautious in our approach for the protection of our team and protecting our ability to be open to providing service.
+For now, the total number of clients in the building at any one time to a maximum of 4.
+At this time (and likely for several weeks after we begin to ‘re-open’), to come inside the building, every client will be required to complete a pre-screening questionnaire with our team, wear an appropriate mask, and practice social distancing from our team and other clients.
 Our team will remain masked as well.
-We ask that all clients wear a mask when interacting with our team members, even outside.
+We ask that all clients wear masks when interacting with our team members, even outside.
 Clients who choose not to wear a mask will not be permitted inside the building and will be provided curbside service only.
 Please do not come to our clinic if you are ill and/or have any COVID symptoms.

 Generally, only one person per family will be permitted to come in with your pet for the purposes of examining the pet.
 You will be asked to remain in the exam room while in the building.
 Once examined, you will be asked to return to your car.
 Depending on the health status of your pet, they may remain in hospital or stay with you until our veterinarian is ready to discuss a treatment plan.
 Once our veterinarian has a treatment plan ready to discuss, you may come back to meet with them and pay for the treatment plan you select.
 You will then return to your car while we treat your pet, or home should your pet be hospitalized.
 Once your pet is ready to go home and we are fully ready to discharge, you may come back in to get your pet, meet with our team members and complete final payment, as needed.